PoeCoh/Dreamland/README.md

       - Priority is based off of estimated completion time for all remaining steps against the time until due
       - Estimated completion time for each step will be based off a 1000 board moving average, or for less than 1000 units a json with predicted times
       - Additionally interface will have the option to place a hold on a work order, all required assemblies and their steps will be removed from the schedule until the hold is cleared
+      - With this system scheduling will shift focus from managing individual worker's calendars to keeping work order shipping volumes and dates accurate
+   2. Utilize Global Shop's sub assemblies to streamline production and simplify similar or near identical products
+      - Have spent a lot of time crawling through GS's documentation and this looks like something we are poorly utilizing, however this will take a lot of work to correct but better now than store technical debt

 ### Markdown